zandaleph/cv/resume.md

 # Zack Spellman

-Seasoned generalist engineer with a passion for solving thorny issues of domain modeling, service resilience, and low latency APIs, all prioritized by what will delight users and grow future potential.
+Experienced generalist engineer with a passion for solving thorny issues of domain modeling, service resilience, and low latency APIs, all prioritized by what will delight users and grow future potential.

 --------------------------
 email: zandaleph@gmail.com